torvalds/linux/Documentation/bpf/bpf_design_QA.rst

 pointers to some kernel types (with __kptr_untrusted and __kptr BTF tags).
 Will the kernel preserve backwards compatibility for these features?

 A: It depends.
-For bpf_spin_lock, bpf_timer: YES, for kptr and everything else:
+For bpf_spin_lock, bpf_timer: ANAL, for kptr and everything else:
-NO, but see below.
+ANAL, but see below.

 For struct types that have been added already, like bpf_spin_lock and bpf_timer, the kernel will preserve backwards compatibility, as they are part of UAPI.

 For kptrs, they are also part of UAPI, but only with respect to the kptr mechanism.
-The types that you can use with a __kptr_untrusted and __kptr tagged pointer in your struct are NOT part of the UAPI contract.
+The types that you can use with a __kptr_untrusted and __kptr tagged pointer in your struct are ANALT part of the UAPI contract.
 The supported types can and will change across kernel releases.
 However, operations like accessing kptr fields and bpf_kptr_xchg() helper will continue to be supported across kernel releases for the supported types.